ELF Eligibility Requirements

 - needs financial assistance

 At the time a loan is disbursed, a student must be enrolled full time or part time in an accredited U.S. or Canadian postsecondary institution.
+Proof of enrollment is required before each loan installment is paid.
 Final disbursement must be at least four months prior to stated graduation or course completion date.

 When a local chapter becomes aware of a student's interest, the chapter's P.E.O.
 Educational Loan Fund chairman will arrange an interview with her.
-If the chapter votes to recommend the student for a loan, the chapter chairman will complete and submit the online Chapter Recommendation Form and attach a chapter letter of recommendation to the P.E.O.
-Executive Office to initiate the loan procedure.
+If the chapter votes to recommend the student for a loan, the chapter chairman will complete and submit the online Chapter Recommendation Form.

 - A chapter recommendation must be submitted early enough to allow the student to receive, complete and submit her application to the P.E.O.
 Executive Office at least six months prior to her graduation or course completion date.